Star1One/StarCode/README.md

 select * from tblBookList
 ```

-14. Now you can see the sql table
+13. Now you can see the SQL table.

-14. Run **index.html** in JavaScript App
+14. Run **index.html** in the JavaScript App.

-15. You can see the names of the seven books in the app form list as well as in the Sql Server table
+15. You will see the list of seven books from both the app and SQL Server table.

-16. Now everything is ready to start
+16. Everything is now ready to start.

 ---

-#### ✨ The app advantage:
+#### 🔹 App Advantage:

-- Save data in Sql Server table
+- Save data in SQL Server table

-- Add book to list
+- Add a book to the list

-- Show and hide book list
+- Show and hide the book list

 - Delete books